Connect with us

 The new hospital requirements proposed by the Centers for Medicare & Medicaid Services help “catch up to what they did with health plans,” said Hal Andrews, CEO and president of Trilliant Health, a market research and analysis company.

 “It’s a step down the path to making the data more accessible” to data analysis firms that create online price comparison tools, said Jeff Leibach, a partner at the consulting firm Guidehouse.
-“And, ultimately, consumers who want to will then find this data more easily.”
+“And, ultimately, consumers who want to shop will then find this data more easily.”
 Many hospitals, insurers, and third-party data firms have made such cost comparison tools available.

 Even the new requirements may not resolve the demand that is central to the dystopian ad’s ice cream-seeking man: getting exact prices, in dollars and cents.
 Such specificity may remain elusive for some consumers, if only because of the nature of medical care.